San Ramon Grizzlies

 The team's home ground is Arroyo Park, located in Davis.
 The team is led by Rahul Jariwala and coached by Jagadeesh Arunkumar.
-The team changed their name from the Golden State to the San Ramon Grizzlies in June 2025, ahead of that year's touranment.
+The team changed their name from the Golden State to the San Ramon Grizzlies in June 2025, ahead of that year's tournament.

 Franchise history

 Background

 Talks of an American Twenty20 league started in November 2018 just before USA Cricket became the new governing body of cricket in the United States.
 In May 2021, USA Cricket announced they had accepted a bid by American Cricket Enterprises (ACE) for a US$1 billion investment covering the league and other investments benefitting the U.S. national teams.

 In an Annual General Meeting on February 21, 2020, it was announced that USA Cricket was planning to launch Major League Cricket in 2021 and Minor League Cricket that summer, but it was delayed due to the COVID-19 pandemic and due to the lack of high-quality cricket stadiums in the USA.
 Major League Cricket was pushed to a summer-2023 launch and Minor League Cricket was pushed back to July 31, 2021.

 USA Cricket CEO Iain Higgins also pointed out cities such as New York City, Houston and Los Angeles with a large cricket fanbase, and targeted them among others as launch cities for Minor League Cricket.